slash4-de/openstack/source/day1.rst

 After you have successfully logged in, you are now free to use OpenStack dashboard!.
 The OpenStack dashboard is commonly known as 'horizon'.
 In the top right corner, you will see your username.
 Additionally you can see settings option and an option to sign out.

-Horizon is a component of OpenStack which is developed in python and provides a GUI (graphical user interface) whick makes OpenStack administration a lot more easier!
+Horizon is a component of OpenStack which is developed in python and provides a GUI (graphical user interface) which makes OpenStack administration a lot more easier!

 All the administrative actions including provisioning can be handled using the dashboard.